Ilocano people: Basi Revolt

-Historical records indicate that in 1786, discontent among the populace grew due to a monopoly on local basi wine, a sugarcane-based alcoholic beverage, enforced by the Spanish colonial government.
-This monopoly regulated the consumption of basi and mandated that producers sell it at a low official price.
+In the late 18th century, discontent among the populace grew due to a monopoly on local basi wine, a sugarcane-based alcoholic beverage, enforced by the Spanish colonial government.
+This monopoly regulated the consumption of basi and mandated that producers sell it at a low price.
 Basi held significant cultural and societal importance for the Ilocanos, being integral to rituals surrounding childbirth, marriage, and death.
-Additionally, the production of basi was a vital industry in Ilocos, making the Spanish-imposed monopoly a substantial cultural and economic detriment.
+Production of basi was also a vital industry in Ilocos, making the Spanish-imposed monopoly a substantial cultural and economic detriment.